morgante/contract/philanthropy.md

 - Evidence
     - A screenshot of Mint's monthly income statement proves income for that month.
     - Email receipts from charities prove contributions.
-- Fine: if I have not donated the requisite amount, I must donate an additiona 3%.
+- Fine: if I have not donated the requisite amount, I must donate 3%.
 - Judge: nominations open

 ## Bequeath

-When I die, everything I own, except for $50,000 my parents, will be given to the Against Malaria Foundation.
+When I die, everything I own except for $50,000 for my parents, will be given to the Against Malaria Foundation.

 - Notes
     - $25,000 should be taken off the top and given to my dad.